 “Don’t you want to have any?”
 I ask.

-“I… I don’t… I don’t know,” she stuttered.
+“I… I don’t… I don’t know,” she stutters.
 Oh, hell.
 “I mean, I never thought about it.
-I just… I never met the right guy… I’m 35!” she squealed.
+I just… I never met the right guy… I’m 35!” she squeals.
 “Doesn’t this crazy, unplanned shit happen to women in their twenties?”
-I try not to laugh at her but I smile anyway.
+I try not to laugh at her, but I smile anyway.

 “Unfortunately, it happens to women in their thirties, too!”
 I say taking her hand and leading her to a seat.
 “You’re a young, beautiful woman, Amanda.
 Why wouldn’t you expect this?”